Ibbotessoom History, Family Crest & Coats of Arms

-Anglo-Saxon name that is derived from the baptismal name Isabel.
+Ibbotessoom is an ancient Anglo-Saxon name that is derived from the baptismal name 'Isabel' as in 'the son of Isabel.'

 Early Origins of the Ibbotessoom family